mayakano/Tennis-Game/README.md

 # Tennis Game
-fun tennis game with scores! playing against the computer
+Fun tennis game with scores built using canvas & javascript!
+Play against the computer & see who wins!